-Statutory Guidance - Regulation 12 - Requirements to provide the service in accordance with policies and procedures
+Statutory Guidance - Regulation 8 - Requirements to provide the service in accordance with policies and procedures

-- Service providers have the policies and procedures in place as required by the Regulations, where it is appropriate and relevant to the service. - Policies and procedures are proportionate to the service being provided in accordance with the statement of purpose. - Policies and procedures: - o are aligned to any current legislation and national guidance; - o provide guidance for staff and volunteers to ensure that services are provided in line with the statement of purpose; and - o set out requirements to inform individuals and their representatives about how the service is provided. - Policies, procedures and practices are reviewed and updated in light of changes to practice, changing legislation and best practice recommendations. - Staff, individuals using the service and their representatives have the opportunity to be involved in developing new, and amending existing policies and procedures. - Where changes are made to the statement of purpose the policies and procedures are reviewed and updated to reflect the changes.
+- Service providers have the policies and procedures in place as required by the Regulations, where it is appropriate and relevant to the service. - Policies and procedures are proportionate to the service being provided in accordance with the statement of purpose. - Policies and procedures: - o are aligned to any current legislation and national guidance; - o provide guidance for staff and volunteers to ensure that services are provided in line with the statement of purpose; and - o set out requirements to inform individuals and their parents/representatives about how the service is provided. - Policies, procedures, and practices are reviewed and updated in light of changes to practice, changing legislation and best practice recommendations. - Staff and individuals using the service have the opportunity to be involved in developing policies and procedures. - Where changes are made to the statement of purpose the policies and procedures are reviewed and updated to reflect the changes. - Where changes are made to policies and procedures which directly affect individuals and/or their representatives, these are communicated to individuals and any representative in a timely manner. - Service providers ensure staff and volunteers have access to, and knowledge and understanding of, the policies and procedures which support them in their role in achieving the best possible outcomes for individuals. - All policies and procedures are available on request to the individuals who use the service, their parents/representatives and, where appropriate, relevant placing authorities and commissioners. - Policies and procedures are in a format accessible to the individual and support is provided to assist individuals' understanding of these. - Systems for monitoring and improvement include those which ensure the service is being run effectively in accordance with the policies and procedures. - The policy and procedures related to regulation 8(2) includes: - o individual roles and responsibilities of staff and others working at the service, in identifying, receiving and reporting allegations of bullying. - o individual roles and responsibilities of staff and others working for the service, in reporting when a child is absent without permission.

-- Service providers ensure staff and volunteers have access to, and knowledge and understanding of, the policies and procedures which support them in their role in achieving the best possible outcomes for individuals. - All policies and procedures are available on request to the individuals who use the service, their representatives and, where appropriate, relevant placing authorities and commissioners. - Policies and procedures are in a format accessible to the individual and support is provided to assist individuals' understanding of these. - Systems for monitoring and improvement include those which ensure the service is being run effectively, in accordance with the policies and procedures. - Where the service includes the provision of accommodation for children, the policy and procedures related to regulation 12(2) includes: - o individual roles and responsibilities of staff and others working at the service, in identifying, receiving and reporting allegations of bullying. - o individual roles and responsibilities of staff and others working for the service, in reporting when a child is absent without permission. - instructions for staff on actions to be taken, in such instances, and mechanisms for referral to relevant partners and agencies.
+o instructions for staff on actions to be taken, in such instances, and mechanisms for referral to relevant partners and agencies.

-Leadership and Management - Statement of Purpose
+Leadership and Management - Statement of purpose

 Line of Enquiry 10: The extent to which the service is provided in accordance with the statement of purpose.
-(Regulation 7)
+(Regulation 3)

-Statutory Guidance - Regulation 7 - Statement of Purpose
+Statutory Guidance - Regulation 3 - Requirements in relation to the statement of purpose